NOAA-CO-OPS/Coastal_Hazards_Example_Notebooks/README.md

 # Overview

 This repository contains examples of Python code in Jupyter Notebooks with step-by-step explanations.
-This code shows how to retrieve data from the CO-OPS API and create visualizations.
+This code shows how to retrieve data from the CO-OPS' API and create visualizations.
 API documentation can be found at the top of each notebook.

 Users can explore CO-OPS' available oceanographic and meteorological data products at https://tidesandcurrents.noaa.gov.